sebapersson/SBMLImporter.jl/docs/src/tutorial.md

 plot(sol; xlabel = "Time [s]", ylabel = "Protein amount")
 ```

 For more information on ODE simulations, see [OrdinaryDiffEq.jl's documentation](https://github.com/SciML/OrdinaryDiffEq.jl).
-A guide to choosing ODE solver can be found [here](https://sebapersson.github.io/PEtab.jl/stable/default_options/).
+A guide to choosing an ODE solver can be found [here](https://sebapersson.github.io/PEtab.jl/stable/default_options/).

 !!! tip "Importing large models"
     For large models with more than 1000 species, constructing the Jacobian for the `ODEProblem` can be time-consuming.
 Therefore, if model load time is a problem, setting `jac = false` can help.